 Fabric Dye Colour Guide

-Measure amount of Tintex with a teaspoon or tablespoon (or both) as needed; completely dissolve 1/8, 1/4, 1/2, 3/4, 1 or 2 teaspoon(s) or tablespoon(s) of your selected dye(s) in one cup of hot water.
-Less dye produces lighter colours; more dye makes darker or brighter colours.
-Always test before on a paper towel or like fabric; adjusting colour intensity is simple to do.
+- Need a Custom Colour? -- Create hundreds of new dye colours: measure Tintex with a teaspoon or tablespoon (or both) as needed; completely dissolve 1/8, 1/4, 1/2, 3/4, 1 or 2 teaspoon(s) or tablespoon(s) of your selected dye(s) in one cup of hot water.
+Use 1-3 colours and adjust dye amounts as needed.

-- Add yellow or tan beige for warmth; add blue, charcoal grey or black for coolness.
+- Want a Warmer or Cooler Shade? -- Add yellow or tan beige for warmth; add midnight blue, charcoal grey or black for coolness, see the Tintex colour wheel for more helpful colour theory information.

 Custom Dye Colours Examples: